Bella Hadid Dons Bikini And Super Bronzed Skin

 With her lips pushed into what almost looks like a duck face and her head resting comfortably on her hand, Bella appears to be deep in thought.
 Bella has her hair pulled back tight as she sports a pair of blue-tinted sunglasses to protect her eyes from UV rays.

 Hadid appeared to be photographed from an upward angle.
-The angle of the photo captured a gorgeous greenery from treetops and a clear blue sky in the background behind Bella.
+The angle of the photo captured gorgeous greenery from treetops and a clear blue sky in the background behind Bella.

 Inside of an hour, Bella’s bikini picture had accumulated over 369,000 likes and 3,000 comments from her 19.3 million followers.
 Some of her fans even commented in shock about how many likes Hadid’s photo had accumulated within the hour.

 Overall, her followers seemed to have nothing but nice things to say about the picture.

 “Such an amazing bronze tan,” one user commented.
 “Her skin tone looks like a perfect roasted marshmallow,” a second user chimed in.

 “Stunning,” “beautiful,” and “thriving” were just a few of the words her followers used to describe her bronzed skin.
 No stranger to the occasional hater or troll, a few users slammed Hadid for looking “orange” not bronze.